weigert/splash/README.md

 Tested on Ubuntu18 with Openbox

 ## Description
-splash is a generic tool that provides a command-line interface for rendering non-windowed raw-data directly onto your desktop environment.
+splash is a generic tool that provides a command-line interface for rendering non-windowed raw data directly onto your desktop environment.

-splash transforms your entire desktop into a 2D / 3D canvas, for dynamic data or simple static overlays that can interact.
+splash transforms your entire desktop into a 2D / 3D canvas, for dynamic data or simple static overlays that can interact with your mouse and keyboard and trigger commands.

 ## Usage